deonwaju/Ulesson-TakeHomeTest/README.md

 License
 This project is released under the Apache License 2.0.
 See LICENSE for details.

-Copyright 2020 Zizoh James Anto.
-All rights reserved.
+Copyright 2020 Damola Olarewaju All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.